Type the name of a movie into Google, and you will get millions of results.

 Type an abstract thought or feeling, something a bit more unusual, and your results start to thin out.

-Then try a real soul-searching question, like if love can’t sustain a relationship then what’s the point of it? — and you’ll get back the echo of your fingers typing.
+Try a real soul-searching question, like if love can’t sustain a relationship then what’s the point of it? — and you’ll get back the echo of your fingers typing.

 So when I ask a question like this, there is not really much of an answer I can get.
 If I do find an article having a crack at this question, then they are mostly written by journalists and psychologists — maybe even people like myself — who are trying to boil it all down in nuts and bolts kind of way, so that it will appeal to a wide-ranging audience.
-The more personal and subjective thoughts they have on the topic are likely to be thrown out in the editing stage in that ridiculous quest for objectivity and a ‘balanced’ voice.
-That’s the unfortunate writing style of the internet; despite it’s confessional first person tone, it is largely very shallow and non-committal.
+Their more personal and subjective thoughts on the topic are likely to be thrown out in the editing stage, in that ridiculous quest for objectivity and a ‘balanced’ voice.
+That’s the unfortunate writing style of the internet; despite it’s confessional first person tone, it is largely shallow and non-committal.